abpframework/abp/docs/en/cli/differences-between-old-and-new-cli.md

-# Old vs New CLI
+# Old ABP CLI vs New ABP CLI

 ABP CLI (Command Line Interface) is a command line tool to perform some common operations for ABP based solutions or ABP Studio features.
 With **v8.2+**, the old/legacy ABP CLI has been replaced with a new [CLI](index.md) system to align with the new templating system and [ABP Studio](../studio/index.md).
-Also, there are some superior features/commands have been introduced with the new CLI, such as `kube-connect` and `kube-intercept` commands.
+Also, some superior features/commands have been introduced with the new CLI, such as `kube-connect` and `kube-intercept` commands.

 In this guide, you will learn the motivation behind this change, some questions that you may have, how to use the old/legacy CLI, its features, and more...